Plea-Justice/plea-justice.github.io/index.md

 ## Contribution

+New developers, please read through _all_ of the documentation on this site.

 Interested in contributing to the development of this project or collaborating on related research?
 You can [contact the Principal Investigator here][contact-PI] if you have any questions, comments, concerns or inquiries regarding the project or the related research.

 The project is written in vanilla JavaScript and the animated assets are created in _Adobe Animate_.